 Are you interested in more information about MarkLogic products or to get a quote?Contact Us Today

-Superior to a database-as-a-service offering, MarkLogic Data Hub Service offers a secure, future-ready data hub platform — a complete solution to integrate a variety of data.
-It is a fully-managed cloud data integration solution based on MarkLogic Data Hub platform.
+Superior to a database-as-a-service offering, MarkLogic Data Hub Service offers a secure, future-ready cloud data hub — a complete solution to integrate a variety of data.
+It is a fully-managed cloud data integration solution.
 It provides the ability to ingest and curate any data using fast data pipelines, and to execute pipelines or access data via standard interfaces like REST APIs.
 Finally, there is no customer lock-in.
 It is easy to get data in and out of Data Hub Service.
 And, as a cloud-neutral service, it supports open-standards for ingesting, querying, and sharing data.

 Data Hub Service is a serverless cloud data hub solution — inclusive of hardware, software, operations, and support.
 As an open data integration platform, it supports open standards like REST, ODBC, and Java to load, search, and share data.
 This results in flexibility for customers to use their favorite tools to load data as is and perform instant analysis on source data.

 It stores customer’s data in the selected cloud provider’s region, in a dedicated virtual network.
 Therefore, the data is stored and transacted through infrastructure and secured endpoints specifically dedicated to the customer.
-The secured endpoints are used to onboard users, assign roles, and deploy and access data hub on Data Hub Service.
+The secured endpoints are used to onboard users, assign roles, and deploy and access a data hub on Data Hub Service.